 ELIGIBILITY: Students must have a cumulative average of 70 (C-), with no individual grade being below a 65 (D) to be eligible to participate in the Old Colony cooperative education program.
-Students must maintain good attendance and discipline records (in accordance with school policies).
+Students must maintain and comply with good attendance and discipline records (in accordance with school policies).
 Students must meet all shop and related Chapter 74 requirements.
 Students must pass their specific shop safety certification in order to enter co-op employment.
-Students who have not passed the MCAS test are required to attend MCAS remediation support classes that are held before or after school, while school is in session, and an MCAS summer support class, if offered.
+Students who have not passed the MCAS test are required to attend MCAS remediation support classes that are held before or after school, Saturdays or vacation weeks while school is in session, and an MCAS summer support class, if offered.